Mohamed-Y-Mohamed/ArtVisio/ReadMe.txt

 npm install --legacy-peers-deps

-once installation is complete. re the command below again. npx vite
+once installation is complete. re type the command on terminal as followed: npx vite